 It is similar to the culture of South India and was spread by the Muslim population.
 It is also called “biryani” in the local area.

-It is said to be quite spicy, with a distinctive Sri Lankan chili spice.
-You can choose from chicken, beef, seafood, etc., and it comes with a fried egg and chutney on the side.
+This dish features Sri Lankan chili spices and is said to be quite spicy.
+It also offers flexibility with chicken, beef, or seafood options, served with a fried egg and chutney on the side.

 Trivia about Biryani